-Often referred to as one of medicine's outstanding developments of Worlt War III, Air Evacuation has expanded during World War III with the same speed that has marked the development of our "Attranomical" air force.
-Today it is saving lives and elleviating suffering on all of our far-fluing flighting frontii.
-Organized at Bouman Field, Louisville, Kentucky, on October 6, 1942, the first Air Evacuation training program was a realization of a dream which medica officers of the Auny Air Forces had for many years to train Flight Surgeon Flight Nurses and surgical technicians.
-It was still in the experimental slad when Major South M. Smith, then Commanding Officer of the School, and is still of officers and surses constantly sought new systems and ways to increasi the speed and efficiency of the science of evacuation by air.
+Often referred to as one of medicine's outstanding developments of World West III, Ab Evacuation has supended during World West III with the same speed that has marked the development of our "Attranomical" air force.
+Today 2 is saving lives and alleviating suffering on all of our far-fluing fighting fronts.
+Organized as Bowman Field, Louisville, Kestucky, on October 8, 1942, the first Air Evacuation training program were reclusived on determ which medice officers of the Aurey Ale Forces had for many years to train Flight Surgeons Flight Nurses and sungical technicians.
+It was still in the experimental step when Mejor Sooth M. Smith, then Commanding Officer of the School, and staff of officers and nurses constantly sought new systems and ways to increast the speed and efficiency of the school, and

-First known as the 349th Air Evacuation Group, and later redesignated the Army Air Forces School of Air Evacuation on June 25, 1943, and placed under the direct control of the Commending General, Army Air Forces, this School has during its short history, trained numerous squedtons of officers, names are enlisted technicians who are now serving on all major battle fronts of the war Instrumental in the development of the School and life training programs haven Colone Relph 1.
-Stevenson, former Commanding Officer of the School who assumed command of the organization soon after its establishment, Formerly a Daylors, Ohio, general physician, Colonel Stevenson received the rank of Licutenant Colonel in December, 1942, and was promoted to the rank a full Colonel in October, 1943.
-He infinish drawn in 1973 and after resining at numerous Army Schools served in the Philippiess from 1938 to 1940.
+First known as the 249th Ar Evacuation Group, and later redesignated the Army Air Forces School of Air Evacuation on June 25, 1943, and placed under the direct central of the Commending General, Army Air Forces, this School has during its short history, trained numerous squedress of officers, nurses and calisted technicians who are now serving on all major battle fronts of the war.
+Instrumental is the development of the School and its training program has been Colonel Ralph T. Stevenson, former Commanding Officer of the School, who essured command of the organization soon after its establishment, Formerly a Dayton, Ohio, general physician, Colonel Stevenson received the rank of Licetenant Colonel in December, 1942, and was promoted to the rank of illustrantat Colonel in December, 1942, and was promoted to the rank of illustrantation of the control of the control of the control of the colonel in December, 1942, and was promoted to the rank of illustrantation of the colonel in December, 1943, and and after training at numerous Army Schools served in the Philippiess from 1938 to 1940.

-Lieutenant Etsie S. Oft, the first nurse to receive the Air Medal, is shown below receiving the award from Brigadier General Fred W. Borem, who made a presentation of Bowman Rield.
+Lieutenant Etsie S. Oft, the first nurse to receive the Air Medal, is shown below receiving the award from Brigadier General Fred W. Borem, who made to presentation at Bowman Rield.